Drum, County Roscommon: Mount Florence

 In the early 1760s the descendants of the four sisters decided to divide the lands formally.
 The O’Sullivans took an estate known as the Whitehouse (later Mount Florence), which now lies on the R446 due south of Mount William, between Carrickynaghton, Taylorstown and Mount Hussey.
 On 23 December 1778 John O’Sullivan of Whitehouse swore an oath of allegiance to the King.
-Mount Florence descended to John O'Sullivan in 1823 upon his father dying young; his mother remarried Dr William O'Reilly of Co.
-Meath and they continued to live in the O'Sullivan Roscommon residence, then known as 'Whitehouse'.
+Mount Florence descended to John O'Sullivan in 1823 upon his father dying young; his mother remarried Dr William O'Reilly of County Meath and they continued to live in the O'Sullivan Roscommon residence, then known as 'Whitehouse'.
 In 1855, when John O'Sullivan was in financial difficulties, Mount Florence was advertised for sale but the family retained it.
 In the 1870s the estate was of 1,489 acres.
 John O'Sullivan died there in 1874.
 His estate containing parts of Carrickynaghten, Garrynagowna and Carrickynaghten & Garrynagowna Bog was advertised for sale on 6 Feb 1883 by his widow, and by his son Raphael O'Sullivan, and was sold to the Greene family from the Ballinasloe area.
 It is now a ruin.